CatalogueOfLife/coldp/README.md

  - [VernacularName](#vernacularname)
  - [Treatment documents](#treatment)

-## metadata.yaml
+## Metadata
-A [YAML file](https://en.wikipedia.org/wiki/YAML) with metadata about the entire data package should be included.
+A [YAML file](https://en.wikipedia.org/wiki/YAML) called `metadata.yaml` with metadata about the entire data package should be included.
 The file consists mostly of key value pairs like title, see the [comments in metadata.yaml](metadata.yaml) for all available keys.
 There is also a [JSON schema](metadata.json) available for validation.